Tizitendo/Onyx-NoGeyserFallDamage/README.md

 - Removes fall damage taken after using a geyser
 - Gives players higher control over when to use geysers by only enabling them while the jump button is pressed (can be toggled off)
+- falling on a geyser still removes fall damage

 ## Special Thanks To
 * The Return Of Modding Discord